green-green-avk/legal/privacy-policy-nothing-app-android.md

       but **WITHOUT ANY DATA
       (like values of arguments or variables)**.

-3. There are other parties that can collect you data.
+3. There are other parties that can collect your data.
    Some of them:
     * Google - <https://policies.google.com/privacy>;
     * your device vendor;